JulianGarneau/Hybrid_Assembly_Short_and_Pacbio_Long_Reads/README.md

 ### Table of contents (main steps of the procedure)

 1. Converting the pacbio files format to fastq files
+2. Read subsampling and filtering
-2. Assembling the genome with unicycler
+3. Assembling the genome(s) with unicycler

 ## Workflow overview